Willamette Valley Pinot Noir: Top 7 Producers In 2022

 The Willamette Valley first became a predominant wine region in the 60s, when a couple UC Davis graduates decided (against all advice) that Oregon would be the perfect place to grow Pinot Noir.

-Today, Pinot Noir is still the dominant varietal, with Pinot Gris, Chardonnay, and Riesling trailing behind.
+Today, Pinot Noir is still the dominant varietal in the Willamette Valley, along with Pinot Gris, Chardonnay, and Riesling trailing behind.

 willamette valley pinot noir

-Pinot is especially successful in the Willamette Valley vineyards because of it’s generally cooler and wetter climate.
+Pinot noir is especially successful in the Willamette Valley vineyards because of its generally cooler and wetter climate.
 This is partly due to a chain of mountains that protect the valley from cold spikes and an excess of rain.
 This “line of defense” is known as the Coast Range.

 There are 11 total designated wine growing regions within the Willamette Valley.
 These are referred to as “AVAs” or “American Viticultural Areas.”